george-leadya/casino-forms/readme.txt

 = 0.1.4 =
 * FIX: Main Menu Walker (Play pages with inactive links have active links)
+* FIX: WPML Language Selector - Submenus are not toggling when tap on mobile

 = 0.1.3 =
 * FIX: Form action link (Affiliate Redirect)